Effiana/JsonFormBundle/README.md

 }
 ```

-Make sure your Extension class implements the required `EffianaJsonForm\Transformer\ExtensionInterface`.
+Make sure your Extension class implements the required `Effiana\JsonForm\Transformer\ExtensionInterface`.
 To register your extension; create a new service definition and add the `jsonform.extension` tag to it.

 ```yaml
 services: